 I work on an open-ended or time-limited basis.
 I am registered and accredited with the BACP.

-I offer concessions for clients in receipt of Job Seekers' Allowance (or equivalent), full-time students and trainee student therapists.
+I offer concessions for clients that are eligible for employment support benefits, full-time students and trainee student therapists.

 Training, qualifications & experience